TrackMania: TrackMania United Forever & Nations Forever

-On October 7, 2007, Nadeo announced that they were working on updated versions of TrackMania United and TrackMania Nations.
-Both new versions have Forever added to their name, and are network compatible.
+On October 7, 2007, Ubisoft Nadeo announced that they were working on updated versions of TrackMania United and TrackMania Nations.
+Both new versions have Forever added to their name, and are network-compatible.
 TrackMania Nations Forever includes the new stadium blocks and physics system introduced in TrackMania United, which allow TrackMania United Forever and TrackMania Nations Forever players to compete on the same (Stadium) servers.
+It included the three gamemodes from TrackMania United in addition to the "Stunt" gamemode from TrackMania Sunrise eXtreme.

 Nadeo has stated that because they want the game to have a long lifespan, they are working on the engine and user interface rather than adding new content.
 TrackMania United Forever, for instance, no longer requires the CD to be in the drive due to different copy protection and anti-cheat systems.
 They also warn players that some features may not be the final versions.

 TrackMania United Forever was released on April 15, 2008, with the free-to-play variant TrackMania Nations Forever released the following day.

 As of 9 December 2010, following the closure of the company used for providing in-game advertising, Nadeo introduced the "FreeZone" system to the game.
 This meant that Nations Forever players could only play on specific FreeZone servers or normal servers that they manually added to their in-game favourites list.
 Additionally, Nations Forever players were forced to spectate every one in five races.
-These changes were made as an incentive for players to upgrade to the paid TrackMania United Forever as Nadeo could no longer make money from in-game advertising.
+These changes were made as an incentive for players to upgrade to the paid TrackMania United Forever version as Nadeo could no longer make money from in-game advertising.

-There were also plans to add additional environments Toy and Moon, but they were scrapped.
+There were also plans to add additional environments, like Toy and Moon, but they were scrapped.